turbits/essex-m1a1p2/README.md

 # Bankbook Program

-I coded this program as part of the "Launching into Computer Science" course at the University of Essex.
+I coded this program as part of the **Launching into Computer Science** course at the University of Essex.

 Module: Launching into Computer Science
 Assignment: 1, Part 2